-This project explores the role of Buddhist institutions, practices, and cultural orientations in the healthcare landscape of Greater Philadelphia.
-Our study seeks to bring more diverse voices into the contemporary conversation about Buddhism and healthcare.
-We hope this website will be a useful resource for teaching and research projects related to American Buddhism, religious pluralism, and the intersections between religion and health in the contemporary U.S.
+This project explores the role of Buddhist institutions, practices, and cultural orientations in the health landscape of Greater Philadelphia.
+Our website seeks to bring more diverse voices into the contemporary conversation about Buddhism and wellbeing.
+We hope it will be a useful resource for teaching and research projects related to American Buddhism, religious pluralism, and the intersections between religion and healthcare in the contemporary U.S.

 We invite you to begin by exploring one of the following themes, or jump straight to the Temple Finder.